Regular Board of Directors Meeting

 Welcome to the Aquia Harbour Property Owner's Association website.
 After you register, you may want to spend a bit of time reviewing the "tutorials" forum.

-May 24 - Regular board meeting at 7 p.m. at the HARBOUR INN (new location)
+June 28 - Regular board meeting at 7 p.m. at the Country Club.

-May 29 - Business office closed for Memorial Day.
+July 4 - Business office closed for July 4th holiday.